michaellperry/jinaga/synchronization.md

 # Synchronization

 Where do messages come from?
-So far, they came from calls to **q.fact()** on the same browser.
+So far, they came from calls to **j.fact()** on the same browser.
 But that's not the only source.

 ## Other browsers